DenverLacey/twine/README.md

 }
 ```

-Here's an example that counts the number of whitespace characters are in a string.
+Here's an example that counts the number of whitespace characters in a string.

 ```c
 #define TWINE_IMPLEMENTATION